freecoderer/chat_java/README.md

 ## Overview
 The Chat Java Application is a robust and scalable chat application developed using Java.
 This application allows multiple users to engage in real-time chat sessions.
 It is designed with a focus on simplicity and efficiency, providing essential chat functionalities through a clean and intuitive interface.

-**Note**: This project was completed in 2019 when I was still an amateur developer and before GitHub became common in Korea.
+**Note**: This project was completed in 2019 when I was still an amateur developer and unawared about GitHub at that moment

 ## Project Goals
 - **Real-Time Communication**: Enable real-time messaging between multiple users.